DevExpress-Examples/asp-net-web-forms-popup-control-get-edit-values-and-close-popup-on-client-and-server/Readme.md

-# Popup Control for ASP.NET Web Forms - How to return values from the сontent сollection and close the pop-up window on the client and server
+# Popup Control for ASP.NET Web Forms - How to return values from the сontent сollection and close the pop-up window on the client or server
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e3084/)**
 <!-- run online end -->